sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

 ..
 IMPORTANT::

-    We forgot to add a test for this!
-Why don't you add a test to make sure comments appear on the blog entry page.
+    We forgot to add tests for this!
+Why don't you add a test to make sure comments appear on the blog entry page and a test to make sure the "No comments yet" message shows up appropriately.

 Now we can see our comments on the website.